Rowan-Ranch/livestock-rs/README.md

 println!("{:?}", breed); // prints "Canindé"
 ```

+## Cattle Breeds
+ - Covers all major cattle breeds like Angus, Brahman, Jersey, and more.
+ - Regional specialties, including Texas Longhorn, Deoni, and more.

 ## Goat Breeds
  - Covers all major goat breeds like Boer, Alpine, Nigerian Dwarf, and more.
  - Regional specialties, including Kalahari Red, Damascus, and Golden Guernsey.